a2roger/backup/w3_computervision/readme.md

 If you want to get the flow in a specific area of the video feed, you can use can use `getAverageFlowInRegion(x, y, w, h)`.
 This would enable you to, for example, separate out the motion made by your left hand and by your right hand, by splitting the image down the centre.

-If the motion is very small, `opencv.getAverageFlow()` may return a vector with an NaN `x` or `y` value.
+If the motion is very small, `opencv.getAverageFlow()` may return a vector with a NaN (invalid) `x` or `y` value.
 This sketch uses `Float.isNaN()` as follows to make sure this doesn't happen:
 ```java
 if (Float.isNaN(direction.x) || Float.isNaN(direction.y)) {
   direction = new PVector();
 }
 ```

 > Note: This sketch draws the camera image semi-transparently above the background.
-It uses the `tint(grey_value, alpha_transparency)` function to set the transparency, and `noTint()` to restore it.
+It uses the `tint(grey_value, alpha_transparency)` built-in function to set the transparency, and `noTint()` to restore it.

 #### Drawing with Optical Flow

 Try setting the `makeDrawing` global variable to true.
 This uses the average optical flow (`direction`) to enable a line to be drawn following the direction of motion.
 Try writing on the output window by moving your hand around in the view of the camera.

 In `draw()`, we draw a line from a previous position to a new position moved in the direction of the optical flow.
 Rather than drawing this line directly on the screen, we use a `PGraphics` object stored in the global variable `vis` as a buffer.
 This buffer is then drawn to the output window each frame. `PGraphics` are transparent graphics buffers that have the same drawing functions as the output window, like `stroke()` and `line()`.
-By having a separate buffer for the pixels drawn by these lines, we don't have to maintain a list of previously drawn points. *`PGraphics` are a very useful concept that can be applied in many projects.*
+By having a separate buffer for the pixels drawn by these lines, we don't have to manually maintain a list of previously drawn points. *`PGraphics` are a very useful concept that can be applied in many projects.*

 ## Image Processing Pipeline